 Helena B. Nader is Professor and Head of the Institute of Pharmacology and Molecular Biology at the Federal University of São Paulo (Unifesp).
 She obtained her PhD at Unifesp and post-doctoral training as a Fogarty (NIH) fellow at the University of Southern California.
 Since 1985, she is a 1A (highest level) research fellow of the National Research Council for the Scientific and Technological Development (CNPq).
 Her research field is molecular and cell biology of glycoconjugates.
 She has received several national and international awards and honours.

-She is co-chair of IANAS (Inter-American Network of Academies of Sciences) and vice-president of the Brazilian Academy of Sciences (ABC).
+She is president of the Brazilian Academy of Sciences (ABC), co-chair of the IANAS (Inter-American Network of Academies of Sciences) and Governing Board member of the International Science Council (ISC).
 She is member of the ABC, The World Academy of Sciences (TWAS), and the Latin America Academy of Sciencies (ACAL).
-Former president of the Brazilian Society of Biochemistry and Molecular Biology (SBBq, 2007-2008), she is also honorary president, former vice-president (2007-2011) and president (2011-2017) of the Brazilian Society for the Advancement of Sciences (SBPC).
+Former president of the Brazilian Society of Biochemistry and Molecular Biology (SBBq, 2007-2008), she is also honorary president, former vice-president (2007-2011) and former president (2011-2017) of the Brazilian Society for the Advancement of Sciences (SBPC).